ietf-wg-acme/acme/draft-ietf-acme-acme.md

-In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple link relations in the "Link" header pointing to documentation about the specific hit rate limits using the "help" link relation type.
+In addition to the human-readable "detail" field of the error response, the server MAY send one or multiple link relations in the "Link" header pointing to documentation about the specific rate limit that was hit, using the "help" link relation type.

 ## Errors